learn-co-curriculum/python-p3-dsa-intro/README.md

 ## Learning Goals

-- Understand what you will learn in this section
+- Evaluate the properties of common data structures (lists and dictionaries).
+- Establish a general process to build data structures.
+- Identify when to use different data structures.
+- Identify some of the efficiency issues of using different algorithms in terms of time complexity.

 ***

 ## Key Vocab

-- **Data Structures**:  are a specialized means of organizing and storing data in computers
+- **Data Structure**:  a specialized means of organizing and storing data in computers.
 - **Algorithm**: a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.